agemooij/riak-scala-client/README.md

 The _riak-scala-client_ is based on [Akka] 2.1 and and [Spray] client 1.1.

-The client is implemented as an Akka extension, making it very easy to use from Akka-based applications and non-Akka applications alike.
+The client is implemented as an Akka extension, making it very easy to use from Akka-based applications, with some wrapper code to make sure non-Akka applications are not bothered by the underlying Akka layer.

 ## Why such a boring name?

-It seems all the cool names (scalariak, riakka, riaktor, etc.) have been taken already.
+It seems all the cool names, like riactive, riakka, riaktor, scalariak, etc. have already been taken by other projects but there seems to be a common naming pattern used by client libraries for other languages so that's what ended up deciding the name.

 If you come up with a cooler name, please let us know and eternal fame will be yours!